symfony/symfony-docs/guides/templating.rst

 You already understand the basics of templates, how they're named and how to use template inheritance.
 The hardest parts are already behind us.
-In this section, we'll talk about a large group of tools available to help perform the most common templat tasks such as including other templates, linking to pages and including images.
+In this section, we'll talk about a large group of tools available to help perform the most common template tasks such as including other templates, linking to pages and including images.

 Symfony2 comes bundled with several specialized Twig tags and functions that